orbs-network/orbs-spec/behaviors/flows/voting.md

 [election_flow]: ../_img/election_flow.png "election flow"

 * Election event
-  * Election is performed every X Ethereum blocks, based on the state in block X.
+  * Election is performed every 17280 Ethereum blocks
-    * Default: ~3 days (17280), to be reduced at a later stage.
   * Votes and delegations that were done up to the block_height (inclusive) take effect.
 * Votes Mirroring Period
-  * Starts after the election event for ~2 hours (480 blocks).
+  * Starts after the election event for 480 blocks (~2 hours).
   * During the mirroring period, the delegations and votes are recorded on Orbs.
 * Votes Processing
   * Performed once the mirroring period is complete.